stowball/eqio/README.md

 ### The HTML

 1. Add a class of `eqio` to the element.
-2. Add a `data-eqio-sizes` attribute whose value is a JSON-serializable array of sizes
+2. Add a `data-eqio-sizes` attribute whose value is a JSON-serializable array of sizes.
-3. Optionally add a `data-eqio-prefix` attribute whose value is used a the prefix for your class names.
+3. Optionally add a `data-eqio-prefix` attribute whose value is used as the prefix for your class names.

 ```html
 <div